 - sweating more than usual; or

-- irregular menstrual periods.
+- changes in your menstrual periods.

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.